Aligning Your Organization with U.N. Sustainable Development Goals

 As part of their 2030 Agenda for sustainable development, 193 U.N. countries around the world drafted and adopted 17 audacious goals in 2015.
 To be executed in just 15 years, the United Nations’ Sustainable Development Goals are meant to address the biggest problems we face on this planet.
 They include everything from ending poverty and hunger to sustainable consumption patterns, economic growth, social justice, access to healthcare, renewable energy, clean air, clean water, and so on.
 Under these goals are 169 ambitious targets to indicate what success could look like.
 Here’s a short video with lots of famous people in it that explains them:

-With an incredibly tight deadline that’s now a mere dozen years away, achieving these goals, or even coming close, will require that all sectors of society—governments, businesses, nonprofits, and the general public—work closely together.
+With a tight deadline that’s coming up fast, achieving these goals, or even coming close, will require that all sectors of society—governments, businesses, nonprofits, and the general public—work closely together.
 Success relies on organizations weaving the goals (and their subsequent targets) into all projects as well as into the organization’s structure, making SDG performance second nature.

 To foster long-term success, companies and social enterprises should seamlessly blend their social and environmental performance into their business models, creating money-making entities whose purpose is directly aligned with society’s well-being.
 Fueled by profit-driven social innovation, the ways in which these organizations create change are as limitless as one’s imagination.
 Thousands of social enterprises are already showing us how that’s done: